iyanski/better-gov-logos/README.md

    npm test
    ```

+### 🧪 Test File Generation

+When you add a new icon using the CLI tool, it automatically generates a test file (`test-{icon-name}.html`) that includes:

+- **Visual Preview**: Shows the icon in different sizes (24px, 48px, 96px)
+- **CSS Icons**: Demonstrates font-based icon usage with size variants
+- **Color Variants**: Shows primary, secondary, and accent color options
+- **Framework Examples**: Code samples for React, Vue, Svelte, CSS, and Web Components
+- **Copy-to-Clipboard**: Easy copying of code examples
+- **Metadata Display**: Complete icon information and usage details

+**Include the test file in your Pull Request** - it helps reviewers verify the icon looks correct and provides examples for documentation.

 ### 📝 Adding New Icons

 We've made it super easy to add new government icons using our `bettergovicon` CLI tool!
 Here are two ways to contribute: